Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

+Two observations testify that $r_1$ is the fundamental resonance mode.
+First, the dependence of these resonances on varying microwave power shows that $r_1$ emerges at the lowest microwave power over all frequencies (see Fig.~\ref{fig:SI_power}).
+Second, the microwave-power-dependence shows that the resonance mode with a lower excitation energy, defined by its location in the $f-B$ map at a lower frequency, is more robust compared to one with higher energy, with $r_1$ ($r_4$) being the most (least) robust (see Fig.~\ref{fig1}c-e).
+One of the main focuses of this work is to understand the origin of $r_1$.
+We will also examine the condition required for detecting electron spin resonance using resistive methods in encapsulated graphene samples.
+Furthermore, we offer experimental characterization and theoretical interpretation for all other resonance modes.

-The fact that increasing microwave power produces more prominent changes in sample resistance suggests that $r_1$ through $r_5$ originate from the coupling between microwave photons and electrons in the moir\'e flatband.
-The location of $r_1$ remains the same regardless of microwave power.
-Notably, a $10$ GHz microwave photon corresponds to an energy of $0.04$ meV.
-That electrons can absorb microwave photons around this frequency to produce a change in sample resistance is informative.
+The energy of the microwave photon provides an important clue regarding the origin of the observed resonance modes.
+A $10$ GHz microwave photon corresponds to an energy of $0.04$ meV.
+The observation of the resonance response indicates that electrons must be able to absorb microwave photons and transition into an excited state, producing a change in sample resistivity at the same time.
 Owing to the strong Coulomb correlation in a moir\'e flatband, the energy gap associated with flavor polarization and Fermi surface reconstruction is on the order of several meV ~\cite{Cao2018a,Yankowitz2019SC,Liu2021DtBLG}.
 As a result, particle-hole excitations across these correlation-driven gaps require an energy that far exceeds the photon energy.
 As such, the excited states corresponding to $r_1$ through $r_5$ must be associated with low-energy collective excitations that are below the continuum of interband particle-hole excitations.
 Since an in-plane magnetic field is mostly decoupled from valley and sublattice degrees of freedom ~\cite{Sharpe2021}, the collective excitation must emerge from the spin channel.